-May 31, St. Andrews, Scotland.
+May 31, St. Andrews.
 Paper: Menstrual cup use in urban young women: The simultaneous disruption and reproduction of menstrual stigma.
 Menstruation Research Network conference, St. Andrews University.

-June 27-29, Milton Keynes, England.
+June 27-29, Milton Keynes.
 Two papers: Menstrual activism as redistributive remedy and The ‘permission field’: Changing norms surrounding menstruating at work.
 Critical Management Studies conference, the Open University.

-January 17, St. Andrews, Scotland.
+January 17, St. Andrews.
 Paper: Menstrual materiality: Changing the permission field in the workplace.
 Menstruation Symposium, St. Andrews University.

-June 13-16, Sydney, Australia.
+June 13-16, Sydney.
 Two papers: Menstrual activism and the sisterhood and When words flow: Writing the PhD differently.
 Gender, Work, and Organization Conference, Macquarie University.

-July 10-13, Rome, Italy.
-Paper: Towards a Menstrual Commons.
-Standing Conference on Organisational Symbolism, La Sapienza University.
+July 10-13, Rome.
+Paper: Towards a Menstrual Commons: Acknowledged Female Cyclicity as a Disruptor of Patriarchal Capitalism.
+Standing Conference on Organizational Symbolism (SCOS), La Sapienza University.

-August 10, Melbourne, Australia.
+August 10, Melbourne.
 Co-organiser and panel chair.
 Sociomateriality Methods Workshop.
 Interdisciplinary event, Monash Business School.

-August 17, Melbourne, Australia.
+August 17, Melbourne.
 Presentation (Red Tents: A brief history of menstrual activism and thoughts for the future) and panel member for Science Gallery event, The Future of Menstruation.
 University of Melbourne.

-August 23-27, Vancouver Island, Canada: Justisse Fertility Awareness Educators Conference.
+August 23-27, Vancouver Island.
+Justisse Fertility Awareness Educators Conference.
 Keynote on menstruation, capitalism, and the sisterhood.
 Co-leading workshop with Dr. Geraldine Matus on introjected phallogocentrism and internalised misogyny.